It’s Dark Sky Week in Rapid City

 RAPID CITY, S.D.
 (KEVN) - The night sky in Rapid City, with its surrounding Black Hills and Badlands National Park gives residents and visitors the unusual opportunity to view the Milky Way and our seasonal constellations with a clarity that few around the globe are able to see.

-Mayor Steve Allender has proclaimed April, 5, through April, 12 as ‘Dark Sky Week’ in Rapid City, with the purpose of encouraging the community to celebrate the wonders of the night sky and to learn about responsible lighting practices to lessen light pollution.
+Mayor Steve Allender proclaimed April 5 through April 12 as ‘Dark Sky Week’ in Rapid City.
+The idea is to encourage people to celebrate the sky and reduce light pollution.

 In honor of Dark Sky Week, Rapid City will observe seven days of Lights Out, keeping street lights off in the City’s downtown core every night from sunset until approximately 9:30 p.m.